amalfushi/Coding-Challenge/Readme.md

 Hello,

-These are my submissions to the challenges that were given out during Comparably Tech Job Fair.
+These are my submissions to the challenges that were given out during Job Fair.

 I used Javascript and Node.js for both.
 Node can be found here if needed (https://nodejs.org/en/).
 Both folders include the samples provided on the website and the challenges can be run by browsing to the respective folders in terminal/cmd and either: